 Funding Availability FMA provides funding on an annual basis.
 Terms/Dates The funding cycle for FMA begins with FEMA's release of the NOFO, typically midto-late summer, and sub-applications are due to OES in November.
 Selected projects have a 36-month POP.
-2022 California Financing Coordinating Committee Funding Fair Workshop Notes 1325 J Street, Suite 1300 Sacramento, California 95814 916-341-6600 Website: www.IBank.ca.gov Email: ibank@ibank.ca.gov
+2023 California Financing Coordinating Committee Funding Fair Workshop Notes California Governor's Office of Planning and Research